Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Machine Learning Engineer

-Exciting opportunity to work at a tech-centric prop trading fund which trades a wide range of financial products, with offices across the globe.
-Looking for an experienced ML Engineer with strong mathematical foundations to join their growing ML team and help drive the direction of the ML platform.
+My client is a tech-centric prop trading fund, trading a wide range of financial products across the globe.
+Now looking for an engineer with robust experience in machine learning and strong mathematical foundations to join the growing ML team and to help drive the direction of the ML platform.

-In this role, you’ll draw on your in-depth knowledge of the ML ecosystem and understanding of varying approaches to aid decision-making, choosing the right tool for the problem.
+You’ll draw on your in-depth knowledge of the ML ecosystem and understanding of varying approaches — whether it’s neural networks, random forests, gradient-boosted trees, or sophisticated ensemble methods — to aid decision-making so that the right tool is applied for the problem at hand.
 Your work will also focus on enhancing research workflows to tighten feedback cycles.
 Successful ML engineers will be able to understand the mechanics behind various modeling techniques, while also being able to break down the mathematics behind them.

 Requirements: